andrewwhitten/Heroku-Salesforce-Search/README.md

 **This Proof of Concept is not intended for Production systems, or systems that hold Production data.** There is no security setup in this code and configuration.

-# Step 1: Create Heroku Connect Service
+# Step 1: Create the Heroku Connect Service

 In Heroku, create a free Postgres Database and Heroku Connect instance: